Constraint handling

 public void evaluateConstraints(DoubleSolution solution) {

-double[] constraint = new double[this.getNumberOfConstraints()];
+double[] constraint = new double[this.numberOfConstraints()];

-double x1 = solution.getVariable(0) ;
+double x1 = solution.variables().get(0);

-double x2 = solution.getVariable(1) ;
+double x2 = solution.variables().get(1);

 constraint[0] = 1.0 - (x1 * x1 + x2 * x2) / 225.0;